 How do you know the Probability Distribution for the Constants?

-That brings us to our next question.
-Aaron wanted to include it when we were discussing the fine tuning argument in the earlier episodes, but I convinced him to hold off until now.
+That brings us to our next question. we wanted to include it when we were discussing the fine tuning argument in the earlier episodes, but decided to hold off until now.
 Once you hear it, you’ll know why.
 In fact, we’re going to need an analogy just to appreciate the question.

 To appreciate this question, let’s consider the analogy of a lottery.
 Assuming that the lottery has 1000 balls numbered 0 to 999, it's clear that the probability of getting any specific number - let’s say 137 - is 1 out of 1000.
 However, let’s say we didn’t even know that there are 1000 possible numbers.
 Then we couldn't even get started with computing a probability.
 Or let’s say we even knew there were 1000 possible numbers but had unknown quantities of balls of each number.
 For example, there may be 7 balls numbered 1, 83 balls numbered 2, 52,000 balls numbered 3, and so on.
 Who knows?
 Without knowing the quantity of balls of each number, we’d have no way to compute the probability of randomly attaining 137.